caviyacht/SodaDungeon2Mod/readme.md

 # Remarks

 I take no responsibility for anything you do.
-Always make a backup of the original dll and your save data before using this MOD, or any MOD.
+Always make a backup of the original dll and your save data before using the Caviar MOD, or any MOD.

 # Credits